 As the Atto 3 continues to sell, local companies are racing to produce their own electric cars, with Proton moving the timetable forward from 2027 to 2025 and Perodua launching their first hybrid in 2024.
 Once local alternatives enter the market, EVs will no longer be known as expensive foreign goods.
 Electric cars will become more accessible to the general public and make electrification much easier.
 Looks like the Malaysian government’s plan to have 38% of the automotive market to be electrified may be achieved before the 2040 target.

 Currently, there is a dearth of expertise in servicing and repairing the unique components of an electric car.
 But over time electric car technicians and mechanics from established brands like BYD will strike out on their own.
 Be it working for an established workshop or starting their own business, workshops that repair electric cars will also become more commonplace.
 This will drive down maintenance costs of both used and new electric cars, as the original dealer will no longer be the sole source of car servicing.

 As BYD’s electric cars penetrate the car market, used electric cars will also become more common.
 With used cars generally being cheaper, it is expected that the number of people who can afford an electric car will increase as used electric cars hit the market.

 All in all, BYD may end up being the electric equivalent of the Ford Model T, the first affordable automobile.
 Should the Atto 3 maintain its rapid growth, Malaysia’s automotive market would be overhauled, with every aspect of the industry adapting to the growing electric sector or be left behind.

-If you are looking for an environmentally friendly ride but not an electric car, consider a used car!
+If you are looking for an environmentally friendly ride but not an electric car, consider buying second hand cars!
 Their emissions have already been paid and they are myTukar Certified!
 So why not drive home a car that is As Good As New!